nwmarino/statim/README.md

 The language will not make use of a preprocessor or header files.
-To use multiple source files in a program, the `use` keyword can be utilized to import the public declarations (and thereby types) of a relative file, in one of three
+To use multiple source files in a program, the `use` keyword can be utilized to import the public declarations (and thereby types possibly) of a relative file, in one of three ways:
-ways:

 ```
 use "Utils.stm"; // import all public symbols